-Benefits to our community: The preservation of an original historic log cabin as part of the Fox Island Museum’s mission will create a venue for sharing living history with our community and recognize an outstanding woman in the island’s story.
+Benefits to our community: The preservation of this historic log cabin as part of the Fox Island Historical Society's mission will create a functional community asset to enrich life on Fox Island and that of the greater community.

 Plan of action: Our group will begin a capital campaign to raise money for preserving the cabin.
 This will take the form of increasing memberships, fund-raising, searching for donors, and grant writing.